ethanbakare/Motion-Estimation-and-LBP-Classification/README.md

 ### Overview:
-Implementing a Local Binary Pattern (LBP) Classifier on imagess and Motion Estimation on moving vehicles video
+Implementing a Local Binary Pattern (LBP) Classifier on images and Motion Estimation on moving vehicles video.
+Both tasks done from scratch using MATLAB.
+The file titled **"code"** contains the code and instructions to run it

 ## LBP Classification